sremedios/phinet/README.md

 `python validate.py --task modality --datadir data/validation/ --model weights/modality/my_weights.hdf5 --o validation_results/ --encodings class_encodings.txt`

 ### Image Preprocessing
+Here are all the preprocessing steps which are automatically executed in `train.py`, `validate.py`, and `test.py`.

+All preprocessing code is located in `utils/utils.py`.

 First, all images are converted to 256x256x256 at 1mm^3 with intensities in [0,255] using FreeSurfer's `mri_convert`.